 Since I’m clearly not the person that came up with this wonderful pairing (we can thank the Belgians for that), I don’t think I need to sell most of you on this.
 However, you might still need some convincing to make this all in the comfort of your own kitchen.
-That’s where I come in—or at least, I will try my best.

 Tips for Buying Mussels: